 Select the portion of the destination code that is always absorbed by the system and not used in the dialing sequence.
-Press CHANGE to select the number of digits to be deleted: 0, 1, 2, 3, 4, 5, 6, or All.
+Press CHANGE to select the number of digits to be deleted: (0 to 11) or All.

 Tip - To dial a telephone number which does not match any of the programmed destination codes, the user will have to choose a line and dial the number.
 For long distance dialing to be consistent, all area codes in the North American numbering plan should be programmed as destination codes.